-This article will walk you through the process of buying Bitcoin on Paxful using M-Pesa, with tips on how to trade safely on the platform.
+This article will walk you through the process of buying Bitcoin on Paxful using M-Pesa.
+It includes tips on how to trade safely on the platform.

 - Go to buy Bitcoin with M-pesa and select your preferred currency from the currency dropdown

-- Enter the amount you’d like to buy in your currency and below you’ll see a selection of vendors based on their trading limits.
+- Enter the amount you’d like to buy in your currency and below you’ll see a selection of sellers based on their trading limits.

-- Once you’ve found the right vendor, click the corresponding blue BUY button.
+- Once you’ve found the right seller, click the corresponding Buy button.

 - Send the exact amount to the vendors M-Pesa account before the trade expires